Notes on “Army of None” by Paul Scharre (Book Review)

 I’m not sure I understand.
 Siri(c)

 When it comes to a discussion on what is a good application of AI and what is not, it usually turns out to be a talk about the level of autonomy and our understanding of AI’s capabilities.
-Building an algorithm that has some uncertainty and possibility to come up with an unprescribed solution for a computational problem is great from the scientific point of view.
+Building an algorithm with some uncertainty and the possibility of coming up with an unprescribed solution for a computational problem is great from a scientific point of view.
 However, building a military system with the ability to ‘fire at will’ and even the slightest unpredictability is a completely different thing.
 Modern humans are not so different from their ancestors who lived centuries ago, and we tend to be afraid or avoid anything we don’t understand or cannot predict.

-For the last fifty years, computer intelligence proved to be very helpful in many areas spreading from space exploration to regulating temperature in our houses.
+For the last fifty years, computer intelligence has proved to be very helpful in many areas, from space exploration to regulating temperature in our houses.
 The common pattern for its successful application was the focus on a very specific task to automate.
 Deep Blue plays chess and does it much better than any human with few exceptions, shopping algorithms analyze user interaction and increase sales by providing suggestions, autonomous transportation drastically reduces incident rates.
-On average, a computer AI becomes a feasible option for replacing manual labor in relatively fixed and controlled environments that can be well defined by governing rules.
+On average, a computer AI becomes a feasible option for replacing manual labor in relatively fixed and controlled environments that can be well-defined by governing rules.

-The simpler the model for AI to operate, the more likely we can create a successful algorithm that can outperform man.
-The more unpredictable the conditions and less defined the rules are, the more human is likely to succeed and machine to fails.
-Millenia of evolution made us very good in everything that related to our survival.
-For instance, computer image recognition is still far-far away from what a one-year-old baby can visually recognize with ease.
+The simpler the model for AI to operate, the more likely we are to create a successful algorithm that can outperform man.
+The more unpredictable the conditions and the less defined the rules, the more humans are likely to succeed and machines to fail.
+Millennia of evolution has made us very good at everything related to survival.
+For instance, computer image recognition is still far away from what a one-year-old baby can visually recognize with ease.

 Deus ex machina